Case studies

 NSW Ports aims to expand the use of Trendspek’s platform to:

-Standardise Capture Specifications: Define consistent standards for data quality and capture processes across assets.
+• Standardise Capture: Define consistent standards for data quality and capture processes across assets.